Vadenimo2k21/Project64-Savegames/README.md

 If you don't follow the rules, then your savegame will be deleted from there!

-# Information about some Folder and Filename defenitions:
+# Information about Folder and Filename defenitions:

 ► PAL or E: Europe Version of a game